enylin/line-pay-merchant/README.md

 - HttpError: HTTP error (ex.
 400, 403, 404, 500)
 - TimeoutError: HTTP request timeout.
 - LinePayError: LINE Pay API returns non-0000 return code.

-# Further details

-## TypeScript support

-This library is written in TypeScript.
-Users can get type definitions without installing additional libraries.

-## Transaction ID

-JavaScript numbers are double-precision floating-point numbers.
-LINE Pay Transaction ID is a number larger than the largest integer JavaScript can be precisely stored (which is 2^53, 9007199254740992).
-This may cause the transaction ID received from LINE Pay APIs to be recognized incorrectly.
-For example, the transaction ID number 2021121300698360310 may be converted to 2021121300698360300 by default parser.
-This library handles the behavior by converting the transaction ID number to string format before the default parser (`JSON.parse`) parses the response received from LINE Pay APIs.

 # Resources